Nate Ruess: 2014–2017: Solo music projects

-More recently, Ruess has made sporadic appearances in the media and has performed on special occasions.
-In 2016 he appeared on The Hamilton Mixtape performing the track "My Shot".
+2018–present: Songwriting and podcast host

 In 2018, Ruess was credited as a composer and lyricist for Keith Urban on his release Graffiti U. He helped write Urban's track "Way Too Long".
 Additionally, Ruess has been working as a songwriter and producer.
 In 2019, he collaborated again with Pink for the track "Walk Me Home", which was released in February for her eighth studio album, called Hurts 2B Human.
 In 2020, Ruess had songwriting credits on Halsey's Manic and Kesha's High Road.

 On February 3, 2020, Ruess and Sam Means performed a surprise acoustic set together in place of a promised live screening of the Format's 2007 concert film Live at the Mayan Theatre, the first time the duo performed in almost six years.
 The band subsequently announced reunion shows in Chicago, Phoenix and New York City.
 Due to the COVID-19 pandemic, the tour was postponed multiple times before it was ultimately canceled.
 Hayley Williams from Paramore believes that Nate secretly used a moniker Benjamin Eli Hanna to co-write the song "Stay the Night".

 In November 2021, he appeared on Saturday Night Live as part of musical guest Young Thug's performance of "Love You More."

-In 2021, Ruess launched ClayneCast, a podcast about the Lethal Weapon TV series, with his accomplice Drew of the podcast Globe Hell Warning, and his friend, ChapoFYM co-host Tom.
-It can be found on Spotify, Apple Podcasts as well as Soundcloud.
-The podcast's second season premiered March 25, 2022.
+The same year Ruess launched ClayneCast, a podcast about the Lethal Weapon TV series, with his accomplice Drew of the podcast Globe Hell Warning, and his friend, ChapoFYM co-host Tom.
+It can be found on Spotify, Apple Podcasts, Soundcloud as well as bonus video content on Patreon.
+As of 2023, the podcast has covered the entire three seasons of the Lethal Weapon TV series, all 4 Lethal Weapon movies, as well as all episodes of the crime-mystery show Houdini & Doyle.
+In 2024, the show started its fifth season.
+This season started out as a re-watch of the Lethal Weapon TV series, but after 13 episodes was abandoned in favor of watching the Mission: Impossible series of films.

+In 2023, Ruess collaborated with the hosts of the podcasts Episode One, Chapo Trap House, and Podcast About List to create the E1 exclusive Sodas, stylized as a 110-minute podcast audio-only film lampooning common tropes in children's animated media.
+Ruess provided vocals alongside Raina Douris on the episode-exclusive track "All the Bubbles in the World", though he remained uncredited in the public-facing marketing of the episode.
+His involvement was confirmed by posts on the Episode One Patreon page.
+He also appeared in Episode One's scripted episode "The Ballad of Brewer Grouse" as Soap Weathers, a folk musician who makes music for infants and the nemesis of the title character.
+He wrote and performed an original song called "The Sun's Birthday" for the episode.